Tune in Thursday January 17, 2013 @ 10pm to the new episode of MTV’s BUCKWILD and listen for our song “True to Me.”

 Steel Petals is a band based out of Charleston, S.C. that is known for their multiple interpretations of blues based rock and roll.
 Steel Petals incorporates modern rock, acid blues, and roots rock into a rich blend of dynamic southern swagger.
 When describing Steel Petals music, Mathew Godbey of the Post and Courier says, ”There is a darkness, a certain swampy sinfulness …creating a colorful collage of regionally defining genres.”

 Ligero was recorded at Ohlson’s Straight Chile Studio on Daniel Island, S.C. between January-July 2012.
-It was mixed by Ohlson and Mitch Webb at Mantis Records in North Charleston, S.C. and was mastered by Brian Lucey (Black Keys, O.A.R) at Magic Garden Mastering in Columbus, OH.
+It was mixed by Ohlson and Mitch Webb at Mantis Records in North Charleston, S.C. and was mastered by Brian Lucey (Black Keys, O.A.R) at Magic Garden Mastering in Columbus, Ohio.
 The final track, “Glory of One” features Jerry DePizzo of OAR, along with their touring horn section, Tripledip.
 The CD release party was held at Awendaw Green on October 12th, 2012.

 Steel Petals began in 2003 by guitarist, singer/songwriter Blake Ohlson, who is originally from Cleveland, OH.
 He first began playing guitar at age 13.
 Bitten by the “blues bug” during college, he spent countless hours learning the riffs of greats such as Muddy Waters, Elmore James, Eric Clapton and Duane Allman.
 He soon began writing songs and catchy riffs that would later become the foundation of the Steel Petals sound.
 Ohlson states, “I can play a little bit of everything, be it piano, drums or whatever.
 I love the guitar and can hold my own pretty well.
 But it took me a few years to figure out that good guitar players are a dime a dozen whereas good songwriters are not.
 I love a good guitar lead like the next guy but write a killer song and you can shake up the world.”